bdaehlie/web_image_formats/README.md

 This is a test suite assembled to test various lossy image formats.
-Right now it supports testing WebP and HEVC-P.
+Right now it supports testing WebP, HEVC-P, and JPEG-XR.

 This suite was created and is maintained on OS X. It can probably work on Linux with minimal tweaking.